ezzing/3DLayout-documentation/3-Communication.md

         subareas: an array of subareas in the area
     }

-each subarea in the subareas array contains:
+Each subarea in the subareas array contains:

     {
         id: the subarea id,